-- Functional immune insufficiency can be supported by nutritional supplements, such as antioxidants like lipoic acid and N-acetyl cysteine which both improve glutathione status.
-Omega-3s, including DHA and EPA, along with resveratrol also support inflammatory balance.
+- Functional immune insufficiency can be supported by nutritional supplements, such as antioxidants like lipoic acid and N-acetyl cysteine, which both improve glutathione status.
+Omega-3 fatty acids, including DHA and EPA, along with resveratrol also support inflammatory balance.

 - Dr. Guilliams recommended reading his books from The Standard Road Map Series, Supplementing Dietary Nutrients and Supporting Immune Function, for expanded charts, recommendations and studies mentioned during his presentation.